cosmos/interchain-security/docs/docs/features/democracy-modules.md

 e.g. `ConsumerRedistributionFraction = "0.75"`

-means that the consumer chain retains 75% of the rewards while 25% gets sent to the provider chain to be distributed as rewards to provider chain validators.
+means that the consumer chain retains 75% of the rewards, while 25% gets sent to the provider chain to be distributed as rewards to provider chain validators.
 :::

 #### Integration